sebastien196/Ethical-Hacking-Labs/1-Footprinting-and-Reconnaissance/5-Metasploit-Basics.md

 # Information Gathering using Metasploit
-The Metasploit Framework is a tool that provides information about secuirty vulnerabilities and aids in penetration testing and IDS signature development.<br>
+The Metasploit Framework is a tool that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.<br>
 _Official repository:_ https://github.com/rapid7/metasploit-framework

 **Metasploit version: 5.0.59-dev**